-Now if you feel like you’re in need of a breakup with your old, smelly furnace, there’s a way out.
+Now if you feel like you’re in need of a breakup with your old, smelly furnace but don’t know how to pay for it, there’s a way out.

 Give our article on how long HVAC systems last a read, and if it looks like your HVAC is on its last leg, it’s time to upgrade to an energy-efficient cold-climate heat pump!